rodneyshupe/Cookbook/Recipes/Desserts/ChocolateTruffleCheeseCake.rst

 Crust
 ^^^^^

-1. Combine wafer crumbs, melted butter, and nuts.
+1. Combine wafer crumbs, melted butter, and nuts; press evenly into bottom of a 9 inch spring form pan.
-2. Press mixture evenly into bottom of a 9 inch spring form pan and bake at 350F for 10 min.
+2. Bake at 350F for 10 min.

 Cheese Cake Filling
 ^^^^^^^^^^^^^^^^^^^

 1. Beat softened cream cheese with sugar until blended and smooth.
-2. Beat in eggs one at a time.
-Fold in sour cream.
+2. Beat in eggs one at a time, then fold in sour cream.
 3. Beat in amaretto, then melted chocolate.
 4. Pour into pan and smooth top.
-5. Back at 350F for 40 or 50 minutes.
-You can test to see if the cake is done by inserting a tooth pick and if it comes out clean.
+5. Bake at 350F until a toothpick inserted comes out clean, 40 or 50 minutes.
-6. Cool then refrigerate overnight.
+6. Cool, then refrigerate overnight.

 Chocolate Ganache Topping
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-1. Bring whipping cream to a boil in a double boiler.
-If you do not have a double boiler a pot with boiling water with a bowl that rests on top works well.
+1. Bring whipping cream to a boil in a double boiler (a pot of boiling water with a bowl resting on top works well if you do not have one).
 2. Add chocolate and melt until smooth.
 3. Spoon over cake.